Multinomial Logisitc, LDA, QDA

 It is easily generalized to more than two classes.

-Recall our defaults data with variable default
+Recall our defaults data with variable default, student, and balance

 What is going on here?